Skip to content

 Context

 California already has some of the nation's strongest laws connecting protective orders to firearms restrictions.
-Under existing Penal Code sections and Family Code section 6389, individuals subject to domestic violence restraining orders must surrender their firearms within 24 hours.
-AB 824 would build on this existing framework.
-The bill's unanimous passage through the Assembly and both Senate policy committees signals broad bipartisan support.
+Under existing Penal Code sections and Family Code section 6389, individuals subject to domestic-violence restraining orders must surrender their firearms within 24 hours.
+AB 824 would extend the 24-hour relinquishment standard, with the Fifth Amendment use-immunity backstop, to the broader set of civil protective orders listed above.
+The bill's unanimous passage through the Assembly and both Senate policy committees indicates broad bipartisan support, but the Senate Appropriations hold has stalled it pending 2026 action.